-In 1994 I moved to the Department of Neurology at MCP-Hahnemann School of Medicine (Pittsburgh campus), to become the principal neuropsychologist for the Comprehensive Epilepsy Center at Allegheny General Hospital in Pittsburgh, PA.
-I was appointed the Director of the Division of Behavioral Neurology, and in 1998 I became Associate Professor of Neurology.
+In 1994, I moved to the department of neurology at MCP-Hahnemann School of Medicine (Pittsburgh campus), to become the principal neuropsychologist for the Comprehensive Epilepsy Center at Allegheny General Hospital in Pittsburgh.
+I was appointed the Director of the Division of Behavioral Neurology, and in 1998, I became associate professor of neurology.
 I had the unique experience of being the only PhD in my department at a large university medical center, as well as being the only clinical PhD in a private practice group with five neurologists.
-This was a fantastic arrangement, and I enjoyed great opportunities for professional growth and development as a professor and researcher, as a clinician with a strong background in neurology, and as a manager.
+This was a fantastic arrangement, and I enjoyed great opportunities for professional growth and development as a professor and researcher, as a clinician with a strong background in neurology, and, as a manager.

 My career took an abrupt turn when, a little more than four years ago, my fiancée matched to an OB-Gyn residency program in Connecticut.
 Within six months of receiving a long-dreamt-of academic promotion I moved to Connecticut to accept a clinical research position at the largest R&D campus for the pharmaceutical company, Pfizer, Inc. To the best of my knowledge, I am the sole neuropsychologist employed within Pfizer’s R&D Division, on any of its research campuses.
 My principal roles at Pfizer are: 1) to evaluate and/or discover new brain imaging and non-imaging neurophysiologic methods for detecting and tracking early CNS disease progression; and 2) to serve as an internal consultant on the appropriate, ethical, and rational use of neuropsychological instrumentation.
 I am also an Adjunct Professor of Psychology at the University of Connecticut (Storrs, CT), where I supervise doctoral students and teach the graduate core course in cognitive neuroscience.